 At 11th level, a savant can focus his mind three times per day as a swift action.
 Once he’s focused in this way, any spells he casts for the remainder of that round do not provoke attacks of opportunity.
 Spells with a duration of concentration that he casts in this round persist for a number of rounds after the savant ceases concentrating equal to his Intelligence modifier.

 Adept Activation (Ex)

 At 13th level, a savant can always take 10 on Use Magic Device checks, except when activating an item blindly.
-A savant does not automatically fail a Use Magic Device check if he rolls a natural 1 on the check.
+A savant can keep trying Use Magic Device checks even if he rolls a natural 1 on the check.

 This ability replaces easy learning.

 At 17th level, three times per day, as a swift action, a savant may apply any single metamagic feat that he knows to a 6th-level spell or lower that he is about to cast.
 This does not alter the level of the spell or the MP cost.